Last Updated on4 min read

 A great deal of work has gone into making the script modular and readable – and self explaining enough for most scripters to play with it.

-There is a config section in the beginning, which should be the only place you need to mess around.
+There is a config section in the beginning of the powershell script, which should be the only place you need to mess around.

 Once done, just execute the script as your user, and you should see it mapping up groups in your OneDrive client!
-That is, if you have configured the newest OneDrive client, and are running at least Windows 10 1709.
-OH you might also want to create some Office 365 groups if you don’t have any ;)
+That is, if you have configured the newest OneDrive client (AT LEAST v18+), and are running Windows 10 1709 as a minimum.
+Oh! and you might also want to create some Office 365 groups if you don’t have any 😉

-Though not perfect, this script will (when run in the users context) map all Office 365 Groups that have been made available to the user.
+Though not perfect, this script will (when run in the users context) map all Office 365 Groups that have been made available to the user (Either owner or member).

-A cleanup function would be nice for groups that have been left, but I wanted to leave something for later :) (Along with a script I am building to automate Azure AD App Registrations).
+A cleanup function would be nice for groups that have been left, but I wanted to leave something for others, so I hope to see some PULL requests on GitHub!

 As always, I hope you enjoyed the article and leave some positive feedback (It really helps to motivate me, to do more articles on Microsoft Cloud solutions and Powershell scripting).